itsmoriokivich/Python-Week-2-asiignment/README.md

 my_list.append(40)

-Added items one by one at the end of the list.
+Add items one by one at the end of the list.

-Insert 15 at the second position
+Insert 15 at the second position (index 1)

 my_list.insert(1, 15)

 Inserted 15 at index 1, shifting other elements to the right.

-Extend the list with another list [50, 60, 70]
+Extend the list with [50, 60, 70]

 my_list.extend([50, 60, 70])